lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project3_1.md

 	at 0.
 Should correctly handle cases when the data structure has no elements.
 * `toString()`: returns a nice string representation of the data currently stored

+(You may define additional methods if you need.)

 ### Notes for the `ArrayDS`
 * you may work off of the code for the `Scoreboard`, but you should delete any